 2# Avoid All Fats

-You know that by eating trans fats can increase your risk of heart disease, weight gain and stroke, so you’re smart to stay away from it.
+You know that by eating trans fats can increase your risk of heart disease, weight gain, and stroke, so you’re smart to stay away from it.

 But not all the fats need to make your “do not eat” list.

-Consuming the healthy fats like flax seeds and nuts can actually help you slim down and stay healthy.
+Consuming healthy fats like flax seeds and nuts can actually help you slim down and stay healthy.
 The Fats not only help us absorb many of the vitamins from our diets, but they also help keep us fuller longer, which can aid weight loss efforts

 3# You Cook Too Much

 Remember, even virtuous foods have calories!
-Half of your plate should be always filled with good amount of veggies and the remaining half should hold a cellphone-sized serving of lean protein, a fist-sized serving of wholegrains and a bit of good fat no larger than the size of your pointer finger.
+Half of your plate should be always filled with good amount of veggies and the remaining half should hold a cell phone-sized serving of lean protein, a fist-sized serving of whole grains and a bit of good fat no larger than the size of your pointer finger.

-4# Take Dietitian Advise
+4# Take Dietitian Advice

 The Canadian researchers sent diet and exercise advice to more than 1,000 people, they found that recipients began eating smarter and working more physical activity into their daily routines.
 It is not surprisingly, the habits of the non-recipients didn’t budge.

 5# Don’t Ask How It’s Cooked